Saturday's Scottish Gossip

 Hibernian caretaker boss David Gray has revealed that sacked head coach Jack Ross has been a sounding board for his ideas ahead of Sunday's Scottish League Cup final against Celtic.
 (The Scotsman)

-Celtic manager Ange Postecoglou will give striker Kyogo Furuhashi and winger James Forrest the chance to prove their fitness on Saturday's last training session ahead of Sunday's Scottish League Cup final against Hibernian.
+Celtic manager Ange Postecoglou will give striker Kyogo Furuhashi and winger James Forrest the chance to prove their fitness in Saturday's last training session ahead of Sunday's Scottish League Cup final against Hibernian.
 (Daily Record)

 Rangers manager Giovanni van Bronckhorst says a photograph that emerged on social media on Thursday evening of he and Celtic counterpart Ange Postecoglou having a conversation at a Glasgow eatery was not of an arranged meeting but a coincidence as they have bumped into each other a couple of times at their local coffee shop.
 (The National)